 Higher interest rates generally reduce the fair value of many of our assets and increase the cost of our financing.
 This may affect our earnings results, reduce our ability to securitize, re-securitize, or sell our assets, or reduce our liquidity.
 Higher interest rates could reduce borrowers' ability to make interest payments or to refinance their loans.
+Higher interest rates could reduce property values and increased credit losses could result.
 Higher interest rates could reduce mortgage originations, thus reducing our opportunities to acquire new assets.
 In addition, when short-term interest rates are high relative to long-term interest rates, an increase in adjustable-rate residential loan prepayments may occur, which would likely reduce our returns from owning interest-only securities backed by adjustable-rate residential loans.